racimcaid/embedded-ai-weather-station/README.md

 ## Why This Project Matters

-This project showcases the ability to design and integrate a complete embedded system combining:
+This project showcases the design and integration of a complete embedded intelligent system combining:

 - sensor interfacing
 - microcontroller firmware development